-“Why are My Teeth Sensitive to Hot and Cold?”
+“Why are My Teeth Sensitive to Hot and Cold Foods and Drinks?”

 Tooth sensitivity is the simple term commonly used to refer to root sensitivity or dentin hypersensitivity.
-Having sensitive teeth means cold, hot, sweet, highly acidic drinks and foods or even breathing cold air will cause your teeth to feel painful or sensitive.
-This problem is very common but fortunately it is treatable.
+Having sensitive teeth means cold, hot, sweet and highly acidic drinks and foods, or even breathing cold air will make you feel pain in your teeth.

 A hard outer coating of enamel covers the dentine in the crown section of the tooth.